lauralyeinc/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a set of tables that store data.
+The database is set up with colums and rows.
+SQL is the language used to read, access and build apon the database.
+It is also not a coding lanuage, so it doesn't show up in VSC.
+Have to use a graphical tool to view it.

 - [ ] Why do tables need a `primary key`?
+It allows each row or record have a main id, to be able to tell a difference between the same record in that table or be able to be used in another table as a foregin key.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+Intermediary table that holds foregin keys that references the primary key on related tables.

 ## Minimum Viable Product